Bryan Hodgson

-Bryan Hodgson (born 1987) is an American college basketball coach who is currently serving as an assistant coach for the Alabama Crimson Tide.
+Bryan Hodgson (born April 11, 1987) is an American college basketball coach who is currently serving as the head coach of the South Florida Bulls men's basketball team.

 Early life

 Hodgson was born at Olean General Hospital in 1987 to a teenage mother.
 After his mother's boyfriend placed him on top of a wood stove when he was only a year old, Hodgson was placed in foster care.
 He was adopted by Larry and Rebecca Hodgson.
 Raised as a part of a large family in the Western New York communities of Bolivar and then later Jamestown, he graduated from Jamestown High School where he was a member of the Red Raider varsity basketball team.

 College career

 Hodgson played collegiately at Jamestown Community College, a NJCAA Region III program, where he served as team captain for two seasons before earning an associate degree in Social Studies.
 Continuing his education at Fredonia State, Hodgson earned a Bachelor of Science in Sports Management.